 These non-credit-bearing workshops are delivered fully online and focus on the fundamental tools and methods for data entry, cleaning, analysis and visualisation, using sample datasets from specific fields.
 The workshops are suited to all work roles with a component of data analysis.

 Data Carpentry workshops teach fundamental data skills needed for anyone that deals with data and datasets.
-These two-day online workshops focus on the introductory computational skills needed for data management and analysis.
+These short online workshops focus on the introductory computational skills needed for data management and analysis.
 The model is based on a community of certified instructors who teach at the workshops, and contributors who maintain the lesson materials.
 The instructors come from a range of backgrounds with sound experience in dealing with data.